 Unitil Corporation is a public utility holding company headquartered in Hampton, New Hampshire.
 Unitil's principal business is the local distribution of electricity and natural gas in the states of New Hampshire, Massachusetts and Maine.
 Unitil is the parent company of three distribution utilities: (i) Unitil Energy Systems, Inc., which provides electric service in the southeastern seacoast and state capital regions of New Hampshire; (ii) Fitchburg Gas and Electric Light Company, which provides both electric and natural gas service in the greater Fitchburg area of north central Massachusetts; and (iii) Northern Utilities, Inc., which provides natural gas service in southeastern New Hampshire and portions of southern and central Maine.
-In addition, Unitil is the parent company of Granite State Gas Transmission, Inc., an interstate natural gas transmission pipeline in New Hampshire and Maine.
-Together, Unitil's operating utilities serve approximately 100,500 electric customers and 70,000, natural gas customers.
-Unitil's non-regulated business, UsourceTM, also provides energy brokering and advisory services to large commercial and industrial customers in the northeastern United States.
+In addition, Unitil is the parent company of Granite State Gas Transmission, Inc., an interstate natural gas customers.
+Unitil's non-regulated business, Usource, also provides energy brokering and advisory services to large commercial and industrial customers in the northeastern United States.